pukkaone/pukkaone.github.io/_posts/2011-01-03-jsp-cross-site-scripting-elresolver.md

  * ScopedAttributeELResolver

-This is a problem because the custom ELResolver wants to escape the value that results from consulting the entire chain.
+This is a problem because the custom ELResolver wants to escape the value that would have resulted from consulting the chain.
 In a bit of tricky programming, the custom ELResolver saves a reference to the chain of resolvers, which is actually implemented by a [CompositeELResolver](http://download.oracle.com/javaee/6/api/javax/el/ELResolver.html):